iteratec/SNN-traze-Bot/traze-client/README.md

 # Traze Client Python
-A Traze client based on Python 3 with an example bot using a Spiking Neural Network which is simulated with [NEST](http://www.nest-simulator.org/).
+A Traze client based on Python 3 with an example bot using a Spiking Neural Network simulated with [NEST](http://www.nest-simulator.org/).

+The code is partially based on [this repo](https://github.com/YuriyGuts/snake-ai-reinforcement) and was developed by Henrique Orefice and Alexander Abstreiter.

 ## Hosted by iteratec
 You can join a hosted game instance at [traze.iteratec.de](https://traze.iteratec.de).